-- Note 1: Because the Group can control the finance, operations and personnel policies of AkiraNET Co., under IAS 10 'Consolidated Financial Statements', AkiraNET Co. is considered as a subsidiary and is included in the consolidated financial statements. - Note 2: On March 23, 2022, the Company's Board of Directors resolved to increase cash capital in the amount of \$39,200.
-As the result, the shareholding ratio increased to 47.92% after the incremental investment, please refer to Note 6(26) for details. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions: None. - F. Subsidiaries that have non-controlling interests that are material to the Group: None.
+- Note 1: Because the Group can control the finance, operations and personnel policies of AkiraNET Co., under IAS 10 'Consolidated Financial Statements', AkiraNET Co. is considered as a subsidiary and is included in the consolidated financial statements. - Note 2: On July 27, 2023, the Board of Directors of the consolidated subsidiary, AkiraNET Co., resolved to increase its cash capital with the effective date set on August 25, 2023.
+As the Company acquired 22,581 thousand shares in the amount of \$225,809 by cash, and the shareholding ratio increased to 54.40%, please refer to Note 6(26) for details. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions: None. - F. Subsidiaries that have non-controlling interests that are material to the Group: None.